-- The total operating amperage is indicated on the nameplate. - Before starting the boiler, ensure the proper electrical service is connected to the boiler. - An external electrical disconnect and overload protection (not supplied with the boiler) are required.
+- The SVF 1000 is manufactured for 120 VAC, 60 Hz electrical service. - The total operating amperage indicated on the nameplate requires less than 10 Amps at full load. - Before starting the boiler, ensure the proper electrical service is connected to the boiler. - An external electrical disconnect and overload protection (not supplied with the boiler) are required.